argoproj/argo-events/docs/tutorials/07-filters.md

         kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/07-filters/sensor-data-filters.yaml

-2. Send a HTTP request to event-source
+2. Send a HTTP request to event-source.

         curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example

 3. You will notice that the sensor logs prints the event is invalid as the sensor expects for either `hello` or `hey` as the value of `body.message`.

-4. Send a valid HTTP request to event-source
+4. Send a valid HTTP request to event-source.

         curl -d '{"message":"hello"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example